cloudflare/miniflare/docs/api.md

 :::
 <!--prettier-ignore-end-->

+Note that options specified in the constructor have higher priority than those in `wrangler.toml`.

 ### String and File Scripts

 Note in the above example we're specifying `script` as a string.
 We could've